A real treasure from the 17th century

 The purpose-built museum also contains eleven exhibitions about Vasa and her time.
 Outside is the museum’s 17th century garden.

-A film about Vasa is shown every hour, guided tours are offered daily and an audioguide is always available – all in different languages.
+A film about Vasa is shown every hour and an audioguide is always available – all in different languages.
 There are also family activities.
 All is included in the entrance fee.

 The museum has a well-stocked shop with a range of products for both children and adults; long-distance and local visitors.
 The restaurant serves lunch as well as sandwiches and pastries, with a focus on locally produced and organic ingredients.